z669016/adventofcode-2018/README.md

 Part 2 is nasty, and requires too much math.
 I reused the simplest solution available at Reddit,and that worked for me as well (thnx EriiKKo).

+## Day 24
+A long description today, so probably also alot of opportunities to make mistakes.
+In the end not truly difficult, but beware of using the right order (sometimes sorting on multiple properties).
+The order of target selection differs from the order of attacking, so watch out.
+Part 1 in the end was pretty straight forward (when I found I din't correctly test if groups were still 'alive').
+What surprised mewas seing reports of fights without the opponent losing units.
+It appeared that after a while, the ```effectiveDamage(attacker)``` was less than the ```hitPoints``` per unit, so the attacker was not able to kill even a single unit.

+For part 2 there is one edge case, which was the case that neither army was able to kill any opponents' units, which basically means the battle could end in a tie.
+Taking this into account, meant part 2 could be solved with brute force, increasing the boost by 1 until the immune system would win.